“Hey Boo Boo, let’s go get us a pic-a-nic basket!”

 Like all the traditional origami designs, this is an easy model to fold and should be manageable for all abilities in about ten minutes.
 This is also a good origami model for children to try.

 Two sheets of paper are needed – one square for the basket itself and one half square for the handle.
-Any paper will do – in the picture above I’ve used ordinary 15cm x 15cm (6in x 6in) kami, and a 15cm x 7.5cm (6in x 3in) rectangle for the handle This produces a final model that has a 5cm x 5cm (1in x 1in) base and is 7cm (2.75in) tall.
+Any paper will do – in the picture above I’ve used ordinary 15cm x 15cm (6in x 6in) kami, and a 15cm x 7.5cm (6in x 3in) rectangle for the handle This produces a final 3D origami basket model that has a 5cm x 5cm (1in x 1in) base and is 7cm (2.75in) tall.
 I recommend using paper that is coloured differently on each side as I think this gives a nice two coloured effect when folded.

 Origami Basket Instructions

-Check out my origami basket video.
+Alternatively, check out my origami basket video.
 It shows you step by step how to make an origami paper basket, so you should be able to fold along.
 I shot this origami video on a New York rooftop as I was travelling at the time.
 Origami is just as much fun outdoors, especially on a nice spring day!

 I’d love to hear your views on this origami basket or other traditional origami models.
 If you have folded this paper basket origami model before, or if you liked the video, please feel free to get in contact, either by commenting below, or find me on Instagram or Twitter.
 Check out my Pinterest boards too!